2021 CROWN BEER FEST BREWERS AGREEMENT

 Additional Ticket Purchases

 Each brewery will receive 4 complimentary staff tickets that must be presented to enter the fest.
-Breweries wishing to bring additional staff may purchase Brewery Tickets directly from the online ticketing service.
-Each brewery will be allowed to purchase up to 20 Brewery Tickets at a discounted rate.
+Names of the employees must be provided ahead of time to receive a wrist band.
 Brewery Tickets will allow entry to the festival grounds during setup and must be presented at the brewer check in station at the festival.
-Every brewer, brewery staff and guest must present a ticket: no ticket means no entry.
+Every brewer and brewery staff must present a ticket: no ticket means no entry.
 There will be NO exceptions to this policy.

 Out of State Festival Policy Guidelines Out of State Brewery